timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 ---
-title: About data tiering
+title: About the object storage tier
-excerpt: Learn how data tiering helps you save on storage costs
+excerpt: Learn how the object storage tier helps you save on storage costs
 product: [cloud]
-keywords: [data tiering]
+keywords: [tiered storage]
 tags: [storage, data management]
 cloud_ui:
     path:
         - [services, :serviceId, overview]
 ---

-# About data tiering
+# About the object storage tier

-Timescale Cloud services include traditional disk storage, and a low-cost object storage layer built on Amazon S3.
+The tiered storage architecture complements Timescale's standard high-performance storage tier with a low-cost object storage tier.

 You can move your hypertable data across the different storage tiers to get the best price performance.
-You can use primary storage for data that requires quick access, and low-cost object storage for rarely used historical data.
+You can use the standard high-performance storage tier for data that requires quick access, and the low-cost object storage tier for rarely used historical data.
 Regardless of where your data is stored, you can still query it with [standard SQL][querying-tiered-data].

-## Benefits of data tiering
+## Benefits of the object storage tier

-Data tiering is more than an archiving solution:
+The object storage tier is more than an archiving solution:

 *   **Cost effective.** Store high volumes of data cost-efficiently.
     You pay only for what you store, with no extra cost for queries.